 The Ultimate Moving Boxes Price Guide

-We’ve put together the ultimate guide to know how many boxes, what type of boxes, the general costs of boxes, where to find them and buy them to get the best bang for your box.
+We’ve put together the ultimate guide to know how many moving boxes, what type of boxes, the general costs of moving boxes, where to find and buy them (even some free moving boxes!) to get the best bang for your box.

 Where to get moving boxes for free

 Yes – you can get free boxes for your move.
 Your best place for trying to find moving boxes for free are buy, swap, sell websites like Gumtree, Facebook Marketplace.
 There’s other options like going to shops such as Officeworks, Big W, Target, JB Hi Fi and Bunnings.

 Why it’s not as popular as buying or hiring boxes instead: